Setup | Retrieve clinical documents | RecordSync & Consent | Imported clinical documents | Reconcile clinical data

 You can begin the reconciliation process by finalizing which problem, allergy, and medication data to merge into the patient chart.
 The problems, allergies, and medications in the C-CDA file appear below those currently in the patient chart.

-The steps below describe the procedure for problem data and also apply to allergies and medications.
+The following steps describe the procedure for problem data, but also apply to allergies and medications.

 - Select the checkboxes for the problems you want to add to the patient chart.